apicra/www/README.md

 + [www.apicra.com](https://www.apicra.com/)
 + https://github.com/apicra/www

-Softreck Apicra product is delivering the scripts needed to deploy applications and solutions across any architectures on many enironments, such:
+Softreck Apicra is delivering the scripts needed to deploy applications and solutions across any architectures on many enironments, such:
 + Linux
 + Mac OS
 + Windows